Some People (LeAnn Rimes song)

 "Some People" is a song recorded by American country pop artist LeAnn Rimes, released as the fourth and final single from her album This Woman (2005).
-The single was released to radio stations in August 2006.
+The single was released to radio stations on July 10, 2006.
 The song is written by Darrell Brown, Joanna Cotten and Dennis Matkosky.
 A music video was also released featuring Rimes and her ex-husband, Dean Sheremet, at a carnival.
 The song was also included on her international album, Whatever We Wanna (2006).
 The single peaked as high as 34 on the Hot Country Songs chart.

 Background

 "Some People" was released to country radio stations in August 2006 as the final single from Rimes' album, This Woman.
 The song was included on her international album, Whatever We Wanna.
 The version on This Woman is more country oriented while on Whatever We Wanna it is more pop oriented and extended.
 A shorter radio remix of the song was also released.
 The music video includes a different version of the song than was heard on either album.